aqjune/mlir-tv/README.md

 cmake --build . -- -j
 ```

-If you're seeing `error: pack expansion does not contain any unexpanded parameter packs` during compilation, please try the solution suggested at https://github.com/llvm/llvm-project/issues/55010.

 ## How to run MLIR-TV

 MLIR-TV takes two .mlir files that contain MLIR functions of identical signatures.